rust-lang/blog.rust-lang.org/posts/2024-07-26-crates-io-development-update.md

 team: the crates.io team <https://www.rust-lang.org/governance/teams/crates-io>
 ---

 Since crates.io does not have releases in the classical sense, there are no release notes either.
 However, the crates.io team still wants to keep you all updated about the ongoing development of crates.io.
-This blog post is a summary of the most significant changes that have been made to crates.io in the past months.
+This blog post is a summary of the most significant changes that we have made to crates.io in the past months.

 ## `cargo install`

 When looking at crates like [ripgrep](https://crates.io/crates/ripgrep) you will notice that the installation instructions now say `cargo install ripgrep` instead of `cargo add ripgrep`.
-This change was made to make it easier for users to install crates that have binary targets. `cargo add` is still the correct command to use when adding a crate as a dependency to your project, but for binary-only crates like ripgrep, `cargo install` is the way to go.
+We implemented this change to make it easier for users to install crates that have binary targets. `cargo add` is still the correct command to use when adding a crate as a dependency to your project, but for binary-only crates like ripgrep, `cargo install` is the way to go.

-This change was implemented by analyzing the uploaded crate files when they are published to crates.io.
+We achieved this by analyzing the uploaded crate files when they are published to crates.io.
 If a crate has binary targets, the names of the binaries will now be saved in our database and then conveniently displayed on the crate page:

 ![Dark Mode Screenshot](../../../images/2024-07-26-crates-io-development-update/cargo-install.png)